-On Malta, the Admiralty declares a wide zone between North Africa, Italy and Sardinia an area where surface vessels may be be attacked on sight.
+In Malta, the Admiralty declares a wide zone between North Africa, Italy, and Sardinia an area where surface vessels can be attacked on sight.
 This greatly expands the area from the original unrestricted warfare zone in the Adriatic.

 |"HMS SCIMITAR (H21) on escort duty in the North Atlantic."
 Photo taken 18 February 1941, convoy ships in the distance. © IWM (HU 110297).|

 Norwegian/Finnish Relations: Oberst Erich Buschenhagen, Norwegian military Chief of Staff, visits Finland for consultations.
 The two countries share a border in the far north and thus have mutual defense issues.
 However, the real purpose of the talks is to probe Finnish willingness to join Operation Barbarossa against the Soviet Union.

 This is a significant meeting because it punctures holes in two pet theories by some historians.
 First, apparently, there is no mention at this meeting of building a much larger tank.
 This explodes the claims by some latter-day historians that Hitler ordered work done on the Tiger tank due to British tanks encountered in France almost a year before this meeting.
 The urgency lies in simply improving the existing stock of panzers, which the military leaders agree should be good enough already but, well, improvements are never a bad thing, so why not?